Brain Injury Attorneys in Las Vegas

 A brain or head injury is a serious medical condition, even when there are no obvious signs of cuts, bleeding, or other physical damage.
 Major health risks can emerge if a brain injury goes undiagnosed, which is why it is important to get immediate medical care after suffering a blow to the head or being involved in any type of accident that resulted in a head injury.
 You simply cannot afford to ignore the trauma you have suffered, even though the cost of medical treatment may seem daunting.
 If someone else was responsible for the accident that led to your head or brain injury, you may not have to face the financial—and non-financial—consequences of your injury alone.

-At Bertoldo, Baker, Carter & Smith, our Las Vegas brain injury attorneys can review your case and the circumstances of your injuries to determine who is responsible so we can hold them accountable for your full financial recovery.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas brain injury attorneys can review your case and the circumstances of your injuries to determine who is responsible so we can hold them accountable for your full financial recovery.

 Contact us today at (702) 505-8115 to schedule a free, no-obligation consultation.
 We can travel to you if your injury prevents you from coming to our office.